Jivo/Differential-Rendering-Of-Chess-public-/README.md

 #### ./Scene Files
 This folder contains the PBRT scene description file, and the script used for creating the pbrt files that generate each frame of the video.
-For more information see report submitted by Josh Weir.
+For more information see readme file inside, and report submitted by Josh Weir.

 #### ./video
 This folder contains the resulting video.
 This video was assembled in Adobe Premiere by combining all images generated